 While acupuncture has grown in popularity in New York City alongside the wellness craze of the past decade, it’s still hard to know where to go if you’re looking to try tiny needles to address back pain, fertility, or anxiety.
-So, it was only a matter of time before someone made the standard acupuncture clinic over to fit into the world of boutique fitness and Drybar.
+So, it was only a matter of time before someone made over the standard acupuncture clinic to fit into the world of boutique fitness a la Drybar.

-WTHN, in the Flatiron District, reflects the current Instagram aesthetic of the wellness set (all white, tons of plants, neon sign), offers convenient booking, and has a treatment menu that speaks to busy professionals.
+WTHN, in New York’s Flatiron District, reflects the current Instagram aesthetic of the wellness set (all white, tons of plants, neon sign), offers convenient booking, and has a treatment menu that speaks to busy professionals.

-All of it is in service of presenting acupuncture as not just a treatment you seek out when something in your body has gone terribly wrong, but as a regular preventative practice a la foam rolling or facials.
+All of this is in the service of presenting acupuncture as not just a treatment you seek out when something in your body has gone terribly wrong, but as a regular preventative practice akin to foam rolling or facials.

 “In ancient China, you saw your acupuncturist when you were well, and they kept you well,” says co-founder Dr. Shari Auth.
-“The thing is about us New Yorkers is that we’re on such an intense hustle every week, weekly acupuncture helps our body reset and gives our mind the time to heal.”
+“The thing about us New Yorkers is that we’re on such an intense hustle every week.
+Weekly acupuncture helps our body reset and gives our mind the time to heal.”

 The WTHN Experience